Vegan Des Moines round-up including Des Fresh Foods, Cinnaholic, Lucky Lotus, Ice Cream El Michoacano, and Ritual Cafe.

 Cinnaholic

-Des Moines now has a location of the vegan cinnamon roll franchise, Cinnaholic!
+Des Moines has two locations of the vegan cinnamon roll franchise, Cinnaholic!

-They’re located on Grand in the East Village.
-The location is not far from Zombie Burger, and just around the corner from Raygun.
+One location is on Grand in the East Village (not far from Zombie Burger, and just around the corner from Raygun).
+The other location is in Ankeny.

 They have gourmet, create-your-own cinnamon rolls.